Stretch & Challenge

 At Bishop Justus we have a full and varied programme to challenge our most academically able.
 The opportunities range from guidance on university taster experiences to Thinking Groups and Challenge projects – as well as seminars for students and for parents.

-Student and parents will receive our newsletter twice a half term, sharing ideas to challenge our students, from vocabulary to puzzles, television viewing to university short courses.
+Student and parents will receive our Challenge Newsletter approximately twice a half term as part of alternate editions of the whole school newsletter, sharing ideas to challenge our students, from vocabulary to puzzles, television viewing to university short courses.

 Year 7, 8 and 9 Thinking Groups are challenged each year with a ‘big’ question, deliberately chosen from those used at interview for Oxford and Cambridge Universities to test the way that candidates solve problems.
 Our students work in teams of three or four - with access to tutors and mentors - to research and then present their ideas on these topics.
 Question areas change each year, ranging from Mathematics to Politics, Philosophy & Economics.

 Year 10s are guided in writing their own questions, and have progressed to exploring them through the medium of the essay.